saltyorg/docs/docs/apps/qbittorrent.md

     - tick `Run external program on torrent completion` and paste this into the box: `/usr/bin/unrar x -r "%F/." "%F/"`

     ![Hard Disk Section Screenshot](../images/community/qbit_hdd.png)

 !!!
+Warning
+      Make sure to choose a strong username/password combination because by default qBittorrent's Web API is completely exposed to the internet!<br>
+      If someone guesses your qBit's credentials, they can, among other things, steal your tracker passkeys and delete torrents (data included).<br><br>
+      If you don't need the Web API exposed, you can do so using the [inventory system](/saltbox/inventory/) with
+      ``` { .yaml }
+       qbittorrent_traefik_api_enabled: false
+      ```
+      and by rerunning the `qbittorrent` tag.

+!!!
 Note
       if you're using private trackers be sure to go to `Options` -> `BittTorrent` and uncheck everything in Privacy section.